Eco-anxiety: Treatment and response

 In general, psychotherapists say that when individuals take action to combat climate change, this reduces anxiety levels by bringing a sense of personal empowerment and feelings of connection with others in the community.
 Many psychologists emphasize that in addition to action, there is a need to build emotional resilience to avoid burnout.

 A 2021 literature review found that emotional responses to crisis can be adaptive when the individual has the capacity and support to process and reflect on this emotion.
 In these cases, individuals are able to grow from their experiences and support others.
 In the context of climate change, this capacity for deep reflection is necessary to navigate the emotional challenges that both individuals and societies face.

-Organisations
+Further research

+As eco-anxiety has gained traction and becomes more prevalent, one of the current hot topics in the scientific literature concerns how to define and assess eco-anxiety.
+Other future research may examine and develop ways for people to remain resilient in the face of climate change.